Lim-Wei-Jie/Focustudy/README.md

 ### Welcome to Focustudy.
 Login with Google to start focusing!

-- Login with your personal Google account, or use the account that we have prepared just for you!
+- Use the following account that we have prepared just for you!
 The account comes with database records already in place.

   | Email    | esdg2t1@gmail.com |
   | -------- | ----------------- |